umarcbs/Password-List-Generator-1/readME.md

 You can edit manually the working of this tool by dving deep in the code.
 You can change [add or delete] some options in the code manually.

+# Results
+This tool will create a text file cotaining generated password list.The file is saved as "passwordslist.txt".
+Go to donwloads and check this file.
+Open it and have a look at the passwords.

 ### Follow
 - www.github.com/umarcbs